kahla-sec/CTF-Writeups/NCSC2.0_CTF/JWT In a new way/README.md

 Finally i used this payload that bypassed all the filters below :
 > http://0x7f000001/flag.txt

+I used the hexadecimal format of local ip address :D

 And Bingo we have our flag but it's encrypted
 ![CRYPT](https://imgur.com/cFehJVI.png)